Domenico Fisichella

-Domenico Fisichella (born 15 September 1935) is an Italian academic and politician, who served as culture minister in the Berlusconi I Cabinet from 1994 to 1995.
+Domenico Fisichella (born 15 September 1935) is an Italian academic and politician, who served as culture minister in the first Berlusconi government from 1994 to 1995.

 Career

 Fisichella taught political science at Sapienza University of Rome and the Luiss Business School.
 He wrote for Rome daily Il Tempo.

 He was a founding member of the right-wing National Alliance.
 He was the constitutional advisor of Gianfranco Fini, the leader of the party.
 He was appointed minister of culture to the first cabinet of Silvio Berlusconi on 10 May 1994.
 Fisichella replaced Alberto Ronchey in the post.
 Fisichella's ministerial term ended in December 1994 when the cabinet resigned.

 In 1994, Fisichella became a member of the Senate of the Republic and served there until 2008.
 He became an independent senator when he left the National Alliance in January 1996.
 He served as the deputy speaker of the Italian senate for ten years.
 After leaving politics, he continued to work at the University of Florence and Sapienza University of Rome, and as of 2012 he was also a lecturer at Luiss University of Rome.